AramKoorn/sudoku/README.md

 # sudoku
-Write a sudoku solver with only the python builtin functions and numpy
+Sudoku solver for a pre-programmed sudoku puzzle. run board.py to solve the puzzle.